kumailr7/Opscatalyst/content/Kubernetes/Security/Kubernetes Security (Part-1).md

   -  Do not use `latest` or even version  tags
 2. Always do a container singing
 3. implement rotation of short lived secrets regularly
-4. Use Image Scanning tools like Docker Scout , Trivy or Synk to scan image for vulnerabilities
+4. Use Image Scanning tools like Docker Scout ,Trivy or Synk to scan image for vulnerabilities

 By following these best practices  we can prevent attacker to infect container and also save guard applications